-How to select a coach
+How to Select a Private Coach

 Does my skater need a private coach?

 Private coaching will help speed progress by increasing focus on each skater’s individual goals and challenges; these may include the exciting experience of going to competitions or working through Skate Canada test levels.
 If your skater wants to try competing or testing, Skate Canada dictates that you must have a coach.